Max Muncy Player Props: Dodgers vs. Cardinals

-On Saturday, Max Muncy (.889 slugging percentage in past 10 games, including five home runs) and the Los Angeles Dodgers play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 9:10 PM ET.
+Max Muncy and his .537 on-base percentage over his past 10 games (107 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the St. Louis Cardinals and Jake Woodford on April 30 at 4:10 PM ET.

-In his last appearance, he went 1-for-2 with a double and an RBI against the Cardinals.
+In his most recent game he had a hitless showing (0-for-3) against the Cardinals.

 Max Muncy Game Info & Props vs. the Cardinals